brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 (env) $ <b>python rift --interactive generated.yaml</b>
 </pre>

-## Before breaking the link: no positive disaggregation occurs
+## The state of the fabric before triggering positive disaggregation

 Let us first look at the network before we break any links and before any positive disaggregation happens.